diwalkerdev/Aim/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/diwalkerdev/aim)
 ![GitHub](https://img.shields.io/github/license/diwalkerdev/aim)

 # Aim
 A command line tool for building C++ projects.

 ## Introduction
 Aim is an attempt to make building C++ projects from source as simple as possible while encouraging a modular approach to software development.

 Aim only requires a `target.toml` file which is used to specify the builds of your project.
 Each build specifies a component of your project, like a static library, dynamic library, or an executable.

+Aim supports:
+ * Windows with `msvc` frontend.
+ * Linux with `gcc` frontend.
+ * It should also be possible to use the `gcc` frontend on Windows when using GCC-like compilers but this hasn't be tested.

 ## Getting Started
 ### Prerequisites